Proud Kilimanjaro

+Early life

 Born in the high-density suburb of Mbare, Harare (formerly Salisbury), Proud was initially named Proud Chinembriri the name of his brother and manager, Punish Chinembiri.
 His ring name, Proud Kilimanjaro, was a symbolic nod to Africa’s tallest mountain and reflected both his size and ambition also may of been nicknamed Killi as most of his appearances during fights he would have the words killi on his trunks.

-Before turning to boxing, he worked variously as a football goalkeeper, nightclub bouncer, and even reportedly a professional mugger in Bulawayo.
+Before turning to boxing, he worked as a football goalkeeper, nightclub bouncer, and even reportedly a professional mugger in Bulawayo.
 His unorthodox path to the ring was driven by both his physical presence and charisma.